PanamaForestGEO/DroneCodeBCIwide/README.md

 # DroneCodeBCIwide
-Code for processing drone imagery for all of Barro Colorado Island
+Code for processing drone-collected aerial RGB data products for all of Barro Colorado Island, Panama.
+Specifically, this code spatially aligns the time-series of 3D point clouds, and differences these to detect canopy disturbances (drops in canopy height due to branchfalls and canopy tree death).

 ## Post-alignment code
 Please see the document `postAlignWorkflow.md` for workflow and overall file structure used.

 ## Contributors to the code
-KC Cushman wrote the original set of code which was used for analyses in Cushman et al. (2022).
-This code was subsequently modified by KC Cushman, Mia Mitchell, Vicente Vasquez and Ian McGregor.
+KC Cushman wrote the original set of code which was used for analyses in Cushman et al. (2022) and is pubslihed at the Smithsonian Figshare repository cited below.
+This code was subsequently modified by KC Cushman, Ian McGregor, Mia Mitchell, and Vicente Vasquez.

 ## References